 Founders should do extensive research both online and through existing networks ahead of time in order to determine what types of investments a firm makes, as well as whether or not they have any connections with that firm.

-Every pitch to a venture capital firm starts with an introduction to someone at the firm.
+Every pitch to a venture capital firm starts with an introduction to one of the private investors at the firm.
 It helps to know the exact profile of a venture capitalist to know which level of introduction makes sense.

 Typically it’s starts with an introduction to an associate and then founders can work their way up to the full partnership.